 The Rundown

-“Hertzko Self Cleaning Slicker Brush reaches the undercoat and works through the tangles giving your Golden Retriever a nice coat.
-It is designed to retract the bristles with a single push of a button making it easier to clean.”
+“Hertzko Self Cleaning Slicker Brush reaches the undercoat and works through the tangles of your Golden retriever’s coat.
+It is designed with comfort grip and anti-slip handle that allows easy cleaning without straining your wrist.”

 Best Value for Money: Hartz Groomer’s Detangling Dog Brush

-A Golden Retriever needs regular brushing in order to keep that beautiful coat sleek and smooth!
+A Golden Retriever needs regular brushing in order to keep their beautiful coat sleek and smooth!
+However, frequent visits to the groomer can be quite expensive.

 Table of Contents